fislysandi/debug-this/README.md

 ## WORK IN PROGRESS
-*this home-manager configuration automatically deploys a base building block for your rice this nix configuration is geared towards 3d artists,
+this home-manager configuration automatically deploys a base building block for your rice this nix configuration is geared towards 3d artists,

-but in the future i will create nix-kickstart that  will leave you with good starting point for your configuration and guide through achieving what you want*
+but in the future i will create nix-kickstart that  will leave you with good starting point for your configuration and guide through achieving what you want through writing documentation

 ## GOALS